 Step 1: Make the scone dough

-Combine the flour, baking powder, salt, and sugar (photo 1).
+Combine the flour, sugar, baking powder, and salt (photo 1).

 Grate the frozen butter using a box grater and toss it into the flour mixture a little at a time.
 Once all the butter is grated, use a pastry blender or two forks to work the butter into the flour until coarse, pea-sized crumbs appear (photo 2).

-Mix the heavy cream, egg, and Fiori di Sicilia together in a small bowl.
-Slowly add the cream mixture to the flour mixture and mix until the dough just holds together (photo 3).
+In a small bowl, whisk together the heavy cream, egg, and Fiori di Sicilia.
+Slowly add the heavy cream mixture to the flour mixture and mix until the dough just holds together (photo 3).
 Using a bowl scraper helps to keep your hands from warming the butter as the dough is mixed.

 Step 2: Fold in the dried cranberries

-Gather the dough, and flatten into a disk about 1-inch high.
-Use a bench scraper to release the dough from the mat.
-Cover with plastic wrap, and refrigerate the dough at least 20 minutes or up to overnight.
+Gather the dough, and flatten it into a 6-inch disk (if you want square scones, shape the dough into a rectangle with the short side about 4-inches long).
+Use a bench scraper to release the dough, if needed.
+Cover with plastic wrap, and refrigerate the dough at least 30 minutes or up to overnight.

 Step 3: Bake the scones